Documentation Index

 Linux

-When you create the resource in the Linux server with the existing backup agent installed, follow these steps:
+When you create the resource in the Linux server with the existing backup agent installed, perform the following tasks:

 1. Access the Linux server you will use to create resources.

-2. Enter the following commands with the root privileges and end the backup process installed on the server:
+2. Enter the following commands with the root permissions and end the backup process installed on the server:

 • When the commands do not work, exit the backup process by following step 4.